michael-spengler/distributed-ledger-technology-hands-on-lecture/README.md

 **From theory to practice.**

-This lecture offers the chance to explore many key use cases of the [Blockchain Technology as Distributed Ledger Technology](https://github.com/michael-spengler/distributed-ledger-technology-hands-on-lecture/blob/main/blockchain-and-defi-basics/blockchain-basics.md).
+This lecture offers the chance to explore the [Blockchain Technology as Distributed Ledger Technology](https://github.com/michael-spengler/distributed-ledger-technology-hands-on-lecture/blob/main/blockchain-and-defi-basics/blockchain-basics.md).

 After your active participation you will be able to leverage your own creativity by [prototyping key features](https://github.com/michael-spengler/distributed-ledger-technology-hands-on-lecture/tree/main/blockchain-development) enabling new business models & sustainable public goods.